-The wide character code was developed so that multibyte characters could be processed more efficiently internally in the system.
+The wide character code was developed so that multibyte characters can be processed more efficiently internally in the system.
 A multibyte character representation is converted into a uniform internal representation (wide character code) so that internally all characters have the same length.
 Using this internal form, character processing can be done in a code set-independent fashion.
 The wide character code refers to this internal representation of characters.

-The wchar_t data type is used to represent the wide character code of a character.
-The size of the wchar_t data type is implementation-specific.
+The wchar\t data type is used to represent the wide character code of a character.
+The size of the wchar\t data type is implementation-specific.
 It is a typedef definition and can be found in the ctype.h, stddef.h, and stdlib.h files.
-No program should assume a particular size for the wchar_t data type, enabling programs to run under implementations that use different sizes for the wchar_t data type.
+No program must assume a particular size for the wchar\t data type, enabling programs to run under implementations that use different sizes for the wchar\t data type.

-On AIX 4.3, the wchar_t datatype is implemented as an unsigned short value (16 bits).
-On AIX 5.1 and later, the wchar_t datatype is 32-bit in the 64-bit environment and 16-bit in the 32-bit environment.
-The locale methods have been standardized such that in most locales, the value stored in the wchar_t for a particular character will always be its Unicode data value.
-For applications which are intended to run only on AIX, this allows certain applications handle the wchar_t datatype in a consistent fashion, even if the underlying codeset is unknown.
-All locales use Unicode for their wide character code values (process code), except the IBM-eucTW codeset.
-The IBM-eucTW codeset (LANG =zh_TW) contains many characters that are not contained in the Unicode standard.
-Because of this, it is impossible to represent these characters with a Unicode wide character value.
-Applications that need to have Unicode based wchar_t data for Traditional Chinese should use the Zh_TW locale (big5 codeset) instead.
+On the AIX operating system, the wchar\t data type is 32-bit in the 64-bit environment and 16-bit in the 32-bit environment.
+The locale methods are standardized such that in most locales, the value that is stored in the wchar\t for a particular character is always its Unicode data value.
+For applications that are intended to run only on AIX, it allows certain applications to handle the wchar\t data type in a consistent fashion, even if the underlying code set is unknown.
+All locales use Unicode for their wide character code values (process code), except the IBM-eucTW code set.
+The IBM-eucTW code set (LANG =zh\TW) contains many characters that are not contained in the Unicode standard.
+As a result, it is impossible to represent these characters with a Unicode-wide character value.
+Applications that are required to have Unicode-based wchar\t data for Traditional Chinese must use the Zh\TW locale (big5 code set) instead.

 Do not assume that the char data type is either signed or unsigned.
-This is platform-specific.
-If the particular system that is used defines char to be signed, comparisons with full 8-bit quantity will yield incorrect results.
+It is platform-specific.
+If the particular system that is used defines char to be signed, comparisons with full 8-bit quantity yield incorrect results.
 As all the 8-bits are used in encoding a character, be sure to declare char as unsigned char wherever necessary.
-Also, note that if a signed char value is used to index an array, it may yield incorrect results.
+Also, if a signed char value is used to index an array, it might yield incorrect results.
 To make programs portable, define 8-bit characters as unsigned char.

-Character Properties
+Character properties